Amina Wali

-Amina Wali is a Pakistani alpine skier.
-She remained national champion for 15 years.
+Amina Wali is a Pakistani alpine skier and a recipient of the Pride of Performance award.
+She remained Pakistan national champion for 15 years.
+In acknowledgement of her extraordinary achievements in sports, she was conferred Presidential Award of Pride of Performance in 2023.
 She is nominated as goodwill ambassador to Plan International organization for supporting its campaign "because I am a girl".

 Family and background

-Amina Wali belongs to former Royal Family of Punial, Ghizer.
+Amina Wali belongs to the former royal family of Punial, Ghizer.
 She is daughter of ski instructor and mountaineer Col (R) Raja Amjad Wali.
 She was born in 1993 in Abbottabad.

-She started skiing at an age of 4.
-She is the first woman (along with her sister) to win an international medal in skiing for Pakistan.
-She remained National Champion for 15 years.
+She started skiing at the age of 4.
+She is the first woman (along with her sister Ifrah Wali) to win an international medal in skiing for Pakistan.
+She remained national skiing champion for 15 years.

 She hails from Ghizer district of Gilgit-Baltistan.
 She has been awarded with National High Achiever Award.

 She is married and has three children.
-She is presently working with UNICEF as an environmentalist.
-She is Gold medalist of BS and M Phill Environmental Sciences.
+She is presently working with UNICEF as an environmentalist / Inclusion expert.
+She is gold medalist of BS and M Phill Environmental Sciences.

 Career

 1997

 Amina learned to ski in a remote area of Rattu, Astore District of Gilgit-Baltistan.
 Since then she is indulged with the sport, primarily for fun and then as a semi-profession.